fdelgadodelapuente/isce2_install/csk_example.md

 ISCE2 example for processing a CSK interferogram of the 2018 Kilauea eruption.

-We process the data with the TanDEM-X 12 m DEM to take advantage of the high resolution of the X-band stripmap data (2 m/pixel in ground range).
-You can get the DEM from DLR and then you need to convert to the ISCE2 file format with GDAL.
+We process the data with the Copernicus 30 m DEM to take advantage of the high resolution of the X-band stripmap data (2 m/pixel in ground range).
+You can get the DEM from ESA and then you need to convert to the ISCE2 file format with GDAL.

 Create the input file `sm_csk.xml` in the `20180508_20180509` folder
 ```